hadirkhan10/chisel3-wiki/Debugging-with-the-Interpreter-REPL-2.md

 help                                             show available commands quit                                             exit the interpreter
 ```
+That's a decent number of choices.
+We will walk you through the more common ones, and you should be able to figure out the rest with a little practice.
 ### Show me the circuit I'm working on

 Type: show lofirrtl